chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 This TRNG block is a combination of entropy source and CSRNG implementations.
 For information, see the [ENTROPY\_SRC HWIP Technical Specification](https://opentitan.org/book/hw/ip/entropy_src/index.html) and the [CSRNG HWIP Technical Specification](https://opentitan.org/book/hw/ip/csrng/).
 The core code (see [entropy source](https://github.com/lowRISC/opentitan/tree/master/hw/ip/entropy_src) and [csrng](https://github.com/lowRISC/opentitan/tree/master/hw/ip/csrng)) is reused from here but the interface to the module is changed to AHB-lite.
 This design provides an interface to an external physical random noise generator.
 This is also referred to as a physical true random number generator (PTRNG).
 The PTRNG external source is a physical true random noise source.
 A noise source and its relation to an entropy source are defined by [SP 800-90B](https://csrc.nist.gov/publications/detail/sp/800-90b/final).

 The block is instantiated based on a design parameter chosen at integration time.
 This is to provide options for SoC to reuse an existing TRNG to build an optimized SoC design.
-For the optimized scenarios, SoC needs to follow the TODO: heading link in markdown.
+For the optimized scenarios, SoC needs to follow the [External-TRNG REQ HW API](#External-TRNG REQ HW API).

 The following figure shows the integrated TRNG block.